Progdrummer1/BellaBeat/Readme.md

 * Renamed the “SleepDay” column to “Day” to avoid ambiguity with the dataset name “sleepDay”.
 * Removed 3 duplicates from the sleepDay dataset.
 * Checked for empty and NULL values, which were not present.
-* Removed the times from Day column, to only keep the date.
+* Removed the times from the "Day" column, to only keep the date.